Preventive Service Planning

 # systemctl daemon-reload

-This also assumes that the user has implemented this fix for DB2 autostart on RedHat 7:
+Ensure that you've also implemented this fix for Db2 autostart on RedHat 7:

 General IBM Spectrum Control issues

 macOS Catalina (10.15) increased security policies impacts IBM Spectrum Control

 Due to the certificate requirements, users on macOS Catalina (10.15) attempting to access a IBM Spectrum Control instance that was newly installed after July 1, 2019 are affected by the new certificate policies.
 Spectrum Control instances that were installed prior to July 1, 2019 or upgraded since July 1, 2019 are not affected by the new certificate policies.